-If you want to use Email Marketing to grow your business and keep clients coming back for more, you probably know that the larger your email list is, the better the chances to have returning clients.
+If you want to use Email Signup to grow your business and keep clients coming back for more, you probably know that the larger your email list is, the better the chances to have returning clients.
 But, how to build a good email list?
-Here’s perhaps the easiest tweak that many overlook.
+Here’s perhaps the easiest tweak that many overlooks.

 As the year picks up and we all make New Year resolutions and plans on how to grow our business, we all get in a frenzy to make an actionable plan and start implementing ASAP: